WHAT'S NEW AT TALENTLIFT

 Back in Afghanistan, Khairuddin worked for a major food services company, checking in on stores and retailers throughout the Kabul area.
 He says he often encountered violence and had close calls with fighting and bombing in the city, and knew he had to flee with his family.
 He worried that one day he might be injured and not be able to support them – so they fled to India with the hopes of a better life, though he was barely able to make ends meet there.

-In India, he joined a Shia Ismaili Muslim community centre supported by FOCUS International, where he and his family started free English lessons, and FOCUS connected him with TalentLift.
+In India, he participated in community programs supported by FOCUS International.
+He and his family started free English lessons, and FOCUS connected him with TalentLift.
 From there, the process flew by: from applying for a job to landing in Canada with permanent residence, Khairuddin says the process only took about five months.
 Speaking about this support from FOCUS, TalentLift and his employer, Berwick, he says “they did everything for me, I cannot be more grateful.”

 Now, he’s been in Victoria for three months, and besides enjoying the great weather and the greenery, Khairuddin says the greatest part of his new life is knowing his family has a chance to grow and succeed in life.
 He’ll finally be able to secure a good quality education for them, and he hopes to begin saving for a home to call their own one day.
 His son dreams of becoming a police officer, and his daughter wants to become a doctor and help others one day.
 “In Canada you can plan for a future and study hard and move up in life and feel confident in your future,” says Khairuddin, adding that this could only happen because of the journey they’ve made that was opened by Berwick.